MChatzakis/BioMON/README.md

 ```
 It is important to run the above script is a server with a GPU, as it needs a lot of time to complete.

-The complete experimental evaluation can be reproduced (after running run_all.sh) by running the notebook [BioMON.ipynb](aa) provided in this repository.
+The complete experimental evaluation can be reproduced (after running run_all.sh) by running the notebook [bioMON.ipynb](bioMON.ipynb) provided in this repository.
 It contains all the graphs used in the report, and additional plots that we did not include due to space constraints.

 ## Usage
 Here we provide important information of how the project is organized, and how to use the provided code.